– Spoiler Review –

 Part 4 went to such crazy, insane, though thoroughly fun places with The Screaming Citadel’s gothic-horror set tale, it seemed pretty impossible for just one more issue to wrap everything up, and while Part 5 does just that, it feels a little rushed/too easy, thus ending the overall plot on a slightly less stronger note that its memorable beginning.
 That being said, it’s all about the journey, not the destination, and karabast has this been an enjoyable ride from start to finish.
 Even if things felt rushed, events unfolded as one would expect with this specific set of characters involved and the two main characters, Doctor Chelli Aphra and Luke Skywalker, learn some important lessons that will help them going forward.

 After Aphra’s surprising decision to come back and help Luke, Sana, Leia, and Han (in the most Aphra way possible) escape the titular Citadel and its Queen despite already getting what she wanted (the crystal of Rur activated), she has to face the music her previous decisions already played.
 At least with Sana, Aphra no longer finds herself as the sole occupant of her ex’s hit list, and the two manage to part ways in as friendly of a manner as possible when it comes to scorned Sana.
 She imparts Aphra with a kiss on the cheek for her attempted heroics, but considers them meeting in the first place to be where it all went wrong.
-Considering Sana shot at Aphra point blank when they first saw each other this issue, they’ve come quite a long way from that moment and I’m happy to see Sana at least acknowledge Aphra’s rare selfless actions.
+Considering Sana shot at Aphra point blank when they first saw each other in TSC, they’ve come quite a long way from that moment and I’m happy to see Sana at least acknowledge Aphra’s rare selfless actions.
 On the flip side, it seems the dream team of worldly Aphra and naive Luke is breaking up, as Luke might appreciate Aphra’s last second help, but her selfish actions that led to such a drastic situation for him and his friends to be put in cause him to distance himself from her as quickly as possible.
 I’m sad to see their banter have to come to an end, as it was one of most entertaining aspects of the crossover, and it seems it might be a long time before we ever get a chance to see them encounter one another again.
 However, whether he meant to or not, Luke shares the lesson he learned with Aphra in hopes she might learn it as well: short cuts aren’t ever worth it.
-For a woman who as taken short cuts most of her life (like how she got her doctorate, for starters), this sage Jedi wisdom comes down harshly on Aphra, and despite her anger over his accusation/advice, I wouldn’t be surprised if she did take Luke’s words to heart going forward.
+For a woman who has taken short cuts most of her life (like how she got her doctorate, for starters), this sage Jedi wisdom comes down harshly on Aphra, and despite her anger over his accusation/advice, I wouldn’t be surprised if she did take Luke’s words to heart going forward.
 She developed a soft spot for the kid, and doing what’s right, so it’s not impossible to assume she’ll make some type of change we’ll see in the series ahead.

-Luke proves the inherit goodness inside of him is more than enough to make him a powerful Jedi one day, as he overcomes quite a bit with the symbiote and Rur to bring the conflict to a Jedi-like ending (but did it really end?
+Luke proves the inherent goodness inside of him is more than enough to make him a powerful Jedi one day, as he overcomes quite a bit with the symbiote and Rur to bring the conflict to a Jedi-like ending (but did it really end?
 More on that in a bit!).
 He was just as guilty as Aphra about trying to find a shortcut, with his quest to become a Jedi and the places to learn such teachings running pretty dry fueling his willingness to go along with Aphra in the first place, so it was great to see him learn the lesson he imparts on Aphra as well.
 However, his acknowledgment here that nothing worthwhile is easy kind of bites him in the rear when he gives up a bit while training with Yoda, but that’s neither here nor there.

 I do appreciate how Leia feels a little bit more like herself his issue than she did under Kieron Gillen’s hands in Aphra #7 – TSC Part 3, as she lets up on the digs against Luke and immediately has faith the turn of the tide in their battle is due to him in some way, plus she has some fun lines with Han.
 However, Triple-Zero, BT-1, and Krrsantan don’t get a whole lot this issue, but then again they had the biggest highlights of the crossover in the previous issue so that’s quite forgivable here.
 Though I will say Triple-Zero’s remarks to Aphra at the end are decidedly on point, thus proving his true mastery over all forms of torture, including analysis one usually expects from a therapist.